Bicycles are excellent modes of transportation. They’re environment-friendly and an inexpensive way to get around.

 However, bicycles certainly have their limitations.
 For instance, with a bicycle, you don’t have the luxury of space.
 So if you’re going on a picnic, you will definitely encounter a snag.
 Obviously, you can’t carry bottles and glasses with one hand while the other is maneuvering the bike.
 So what do you do?
 You add a picnic box to your bicycle, of course.

-It’s like a portable mini bar.
+It’s like a portable minibar.
 You have spaces for shot glasses, a bottle of wine, and other stuff.
-You can also put in some cheese, mini pallet coasters, chips, utensils, napkin, and a water bottle.
-The good news is, you can easily remove the box when you don’t need it.
+You can also put in some cheese, mini pallet coasters, chips, utensils, napkins, and a water bottle.
+The good news is, that you can easily remove the box when you don’t need it.